sopel-irc/sopel.chat/_upgrading/sopel-7.md

 SQLAlchemy, which has [ample documentation][sqlalchemy-dialects] of its own about getting up and running with various back-ends.

-Please don't hesitate to offer feedback in [our IRC channel][sopel-freenode] or [a GitHub issue][gh-new-issue].
+Please don't hesitate to offer feedback in [our IRC channel][sopel-channel] or [a GitHub issue][gh-new-issue].
 This is a huge feature, and with a small team it's simply not possible for us to test everything—especially the less common database types (paid ones like Oracle, especially).

 [gh-new-issue]: https://github.com/sopel-irc/sopel/issues/new
-[sopel-freenode]: irc://chat.freenode.net/sopel
+[sopel-channel]: irc://irc.libera.chat/sopel
 [sqlalchemy-dialects]: https://docs.sqlalchemy.org/en/13/dialects/index.html